Mike Getman has seen his dream of a UAB soccer program that would compete for conference titles and NCAA Tournament berths come true.

-Getman, now in his 21st season as UAB's head coach, has led the Blazers to six NCAA Tournament appearances, including a spot in the Elite Eight in 1999 and Sweet 16 in 2001.
+Getman, now in his 23rd season as UAB's head coach, has led the Blazers to seven NCAA Tournament appearances, including a spot in the Elite Eight in 1999 and Sweet 16 in 2001.
 Additionally, he has led UAB teams to six regular season and tournament championships and has been selected the conference coach of the year on three different occasions.

 In all, it is a far cry from when Getman accepted the job of turning the Blazer program around.
 He inherited a program in 1992 that had just three winning records in its first 13 seasons.

-The Blazers have won 221 matches since 1993 for an average of over 11 wins per season.
+- The Blazers have won 243 matches since 1993 for an average of more than 11 wins per season.

-The building of a top-flight soccer facility on campus, West Campus Field.
+- The building of a top-flight soccer facility on campus, West Campus Field.
 The facility attracts large crowds for not only UAB matches, but serves as a site for international soccer events.
 The Blazers became the first collegiate program to ever compete against the U.S. National Team in March 2000.
-UAB has won nearly 80 percent of all its matches at WCF.
+UAB has won more than 70 percent of all its matches at WCF.

 With all of those accomplishments, Getman is not satisfied.
 "We want to be a national contender every year," he said.
 "We play in one of the toughest conferences in the nation, Conference USA, and we feel that our schedule helps us to prepare for postseason play."